-Default: 0 (do not replicate Post transactions)
+Default: 0 (do not replicate Post transactions) Range of valid values: 0 or 1 (flag) Takes effect: when Capture is restarted

-SP OCT REPLICATE SEQUENCES
+SP\OCT\REPLICATE\SEQUENCES

 This parameter controls whether SharePlex replicates changes made to sequences that are listed in the configuration file, either explicitly or by means of a wildcard.
 By default, it is enabled.
 The sequences must exist in the source and target before activation.